Pet Rabbits Hutches & Cages Genetics Breeds Care of Rabbits Breeding Resources RAW Rabbit Store More

 And that is the next step - turn over the corrugated plastic so the dowels point downward and insert the dowels into the PVC legs.
 Having foot-long dowels should make it harder for wind to lift the roof off the rabbit run.

-If you plan to let rabbits ‘live’ in the rabbit pen as you move it around your lawn every day, then you’ll probably need to add strapping across the top so no curious and dexterous raccoon-hands can pry the top off for a ‘free’ meal.
+If you plan to let rabbits ‘live’ in the rabbit pen as you move it around your lawn every day, then you’ll probably need to add strapping across the top, such as bungee cords, so no curious and dexterous raccoon-hands can pry the top off for a ‘free’ meal.

 Provide crocks for pellets and water, or do as we do - hang a J-feeder and use a 1-gallon Edstrom water tank, valve and tubing.
 Since the rabbits will have access to fresh green grass, their intake of pellets will drop significantly, as will their water intake.
 The fresh grass will provide lots of moisture.